Ireland won’t be ‘loophole’ for other countries’ migration issues – Harris

 “My colleague, the Minister for Justice, will now bring forward legislative proposals to Cabinet on Tuesday that will seek to put in place a new returns policy.
 We’re going to await the full details of that but it’s one which will effectively allow, again, people to be returned to the United Kingdom.
 And I think that’s quite appropriate.
 It was always the intention.”

-Asked whether checks would be carried out along the border as a result of the migration increase, Mr Harris said: “It is, again, a statement of fact that the PSNI and the Gardai already collaborate and work together, I do certainly think there’s going to need to be much more of that in terms of collaboration.”
+A Government source said: “We won’t accept any asylum returns from the EU via Ireland until the EU accepts that we can send them back to France.

+“We are fully focused on operationalising our Rwanda scheme and will continue working with the French to stop the boats from crossing the Channel.”

-He said Justice Minister Helen McEntee would meet with Home Secretary James Cleverly on Monday.
+Irish Justice Minister Helen McEntee is expected to meet Home Secretary James Cleverly on Monday.

-Sinn Fein vice president Ms O’Neill said neither Mr Harris, Ms McEntee nor Irish deputy premier Micheal Martin had yet been in contact with her about planned legislation on asylum seekers arriving in Ireland from the UK.
+The Sinn Fein vice president said Mr Harris, Ms McEntee and Irish deputy premier Micheal Martin had not been in contact with her about planned legislation on asylum seekers arriving in Ireland from the UK.

 “I am the First Minister in the north and I have yet to hear from the Taoiseach or the Tanaiste or the Justice Minister,” she said in Dublin on Sunday morning.